Thunder Beast Arms Corp

 2. light-weight titanium construction;

-3. best-in-class repeatability, accuracy, and retention;
+3. best-in-class repeatability, accuracy, and retention; and

 4. similar suppression to the Ultra series .